 Not all children learn the same things at the same age.
 Some are more inclined to physical activity or spatial exercises.
 This only shows that every child is unique and that they have different learning capabilities.

 To learn how to write letters correctly, they must get proper handwriting instruction and letter information first.
 It helps if they already know the letters and the alphabet and can correctly hold a pen or pencil.
-Different pencil grips can help develop fine motor skills and hold a pen correctly without developing a wrong grip posture.
+Different pencil grips can help develop fine motor skills and have a pen correctly without developing a wrong grip posture.

 It is highly recommended that you also teach your students how each letter sounds, not just what they look like.
 Teaching writing often goes hand in hand with teaching reading.
 Teaching your child what the letters look like must also be accompanied by teaching them how the letters sound.